mgerdts/spdk/doc/blob_esnap.md

 Much like with regular clones, an external clone may read clusters that are allocated to the cluster or read from the snapshot from which the clone is created.
 This is done using various callbacks referenced by `blob->back_bs_dev`.
-Unlike regular clones, external clones have an external snapshot device which uses storage that is not managed by the blobstore.
+With regular clones, the `back_bs_dev` references a read-only snapshot blob in the same blobstore.
+With external clones, `back_bs_dev` references an arbitrary bdev.

-For example, the following diagram illustrates blob1 with an external snapshot named nvme1n1.
+For example, the following diagram illustrates blob1 with an external snapshot named nvme1n42.

 ```text
 ,------------------------- SPDK ------------------------.